Runn-Fast/graphql-compiler/README.md

 ## Features

-- Easily inline GraphQL fragments into their parent operations
-- Real-time compilation of GraphQL queries
+- **Real-time Compilation**: Automatically inlines fragments as you type with minimal delay
+- **Multiple Tabs**: Work on several queries simultaneously with persistent tabs
+- **Tab Management**: Create, rename, and close tabs to organize your work
+- **State Persistence**: Your queries and tabs are saved between sessions
-- Syntax highlighting for GraphQL
+- **Syntax Highlighting**: Full GraphQL syntax highlighting for better readability
+- **Detailed Error Messages**: User-friendly error feedback when compilation fails
-- Copy optimized queries to clipboard
+- **One-Click Copy**: Copy optimized queries to clipboard with a single click
-- Web-based with no server dependencies
+- **Responsive Design**: Works on desktop and mobile devices
+- **Completely Client-Side**: No server dependencies, works entirely in your browser

 ## Usage

-1. Paste your GraphQL query with fragments into the left editor
+1. Type or paste your GraphQL query with fragments into the left editor
-2. Click "Compile Query" to inline all fragments
-3. The optimized query appears in the right editor
+2. See the compiled query with inlined fragments in real-time on the right
-4. Copy the result to use in your application or API requests
+3. Create multiple tabs to work on different queries
+4. Rename tabs by double-clicking on their titles
+5. Click the copy button to copy the optimized query to your clipboard
+6. Your work is automatically saved between browser sessions

 ### Example